brandonchinn178/db_connector/README.md

 ### Usage

 The SocketConnector is used as a regular Python object.
+Data can also be sent via the class method `send_to` for one-time connections.

 ```
 from servconn import SocketConnector